-Claire Barnes has been learning about equity investment for thirty-seven years, all but the first two focussed on Asia.
-During this time she has lived in India, Japan, Hong Kong, Malaysia, and Australia, and worked in markets from Pakistan to Papua New Guinea.
+Claire Barnes has been learning about equity investment for almost four decades, often the hard way.
+For all but the first two years, she has focussed on Asia.
+She has lived in India, Japan, Hong Kong, Malaysia, and Australia, and worked in markets from Pakistan to Papua New Guinea.

 After graduating in mathematics from Clare College, Cambridge, and having a diving accident which foiled plans to spend more time in maritime archaeology on the Mary Rose, she had the great fortune to join the best investment research team of the day, under James Fergusson at James Capel in London.
 By the time she was allowed to dive again two years later, the investment game had become addictive, as had the growth and fast change of Asia.
 (The tropical water has some merit too, with its attractions doubled by the remarkable archaeological discoveries now being made therein.
 See the two websites Maritime Asia and Maritime Lanka.
 Other projects have been with the biologists at Operation Wallacea in Sulawesi; with the Western Australian Maritime Museum in Oman; excavating King Herod's extraordinary harbour of Caesarea Maritima; and at Liman Tepe, south of Troy.)